-We don’t have Santa coming back after a magical night of delivering toys to deserving children, We instead have to look to break out of the loneliness and of a life without someone to cuddle our stuffed bodies covered in matted faux fur, as I feel sometimes as though I were a used up stuffed bear waiting to be yanked off the floor by my arm and taken under someone’s elbow.
+Sadly, unlike Betty Clause, we won’t see jolly Saint Nick coming back after a magical night of delivering toys to deserving children.
+Instead we must look to break out of the loneliness and outside of a life without someone to cuddle our stuffed bodies covered in matted faux fur, as I feel sometimes as though I were a used up stuffed bear waiting to be yanked off the floor by my arm and taken under someone’s elbow.
 The elbow of a boy who used to love me more than any other toy in the box.

 I feel the compression that too much alone time can cause, like an astronaut without a helmet, the ring around his neck empty leaving him gasping purple in an airless infinite darkness for a breath of nonexistent oxygen.
 Perhaps, and more apropos, metastatic breast cancer survivors represent a horde of Barbie dolls, freakish perverted proportions, and missing one or both of her once disproportionately large nipple-less breasts.
 Our torsos wrapped in gauze, we hobble back to the warmth of the factory, now quiet after the seasonal rush.